• Subaru

 • "With a loan, I own the car at the end."
 True.
 But not much of a car...a five year old car with higher miles.
 If the lease saves you $120 a month for the term of a 60 month loan, that's $7,200 that you have in your pocket instead of your car.
 (And that's assuming you didn't make some additional interest on it by investing it or putting it in the bank.)

 • "It's better to own than rent."
-The reason you should buy a house instead of rent is because the house usually appreciates (or at least they did before the financial crisis).
-But cars depreciate.
-And they have significant costs.
+The reason you should buy a house instead of rent is because the house usually appreciates in value.
+But cars depreciate, and they have significant costs.
 Most people who lease never pay for brakes or tires, for example, because they don't keep the car long enough to wear them out.
 If you finance your car for five years, you'll almost certainly need tires and brakes at least once, plus other repairs.

 • "I can't trade the car in before lease end.Actually, you can.
-After driving your car for 30 months, don't you think it's less expensive to get out of a 36 month lease that's almost up rather than a 60 month loan that's only half paid?
-Approximately 40% of people owe more on their loans than their cars are worth---not only do they not have equity, they are actually "upside down."
+After driving your car for 30 months, it can often be less expensive to get out of a 36 month lease that's almost up rather than a 60 month loan that's only half paid.

 • "I don't want a new car every few years.
 I like to buy new, pay the car off, and then have the car without a payment."
 While you may not have a payment in those out years, there are still costs.
 You'll be spending more in repairs to keep an older car on the road, older cars use more gas and pollute the environment more, have fewer safety features than modern cars, and are more likely to break down and leave you in a dangerous situation.

 • "I drive too many miles."
 Cars depreciate about 25 cents per mile.
 Yet with a lease, you can buy additional miles upfront for only 10 cents.
-At the end, if you go over, they're only 15 cents.
+And even if you go over your estimated miles, they're only 15 cents at the end.
 People who put a lot of miles on financed cars usually end up owing more than they are worth---not only do you not own your car, it owns you!

 • "I had a bad experience with a lease because I drove over the miles and I had to write a big check at the end.
 If you had financed the car instead, don't you think that piling on extra miles would have substantially reduced the value of the car at trade in time?
 Cars depreciate about 25 cents per mile but they only cost 15 cents on a lease if you go over.
 If you buy them up front, they're only 10 cents!
 So if you're concerned about driving a lot of miles, we'll build them into the lease for you.
 Either way, you're better off putting too many miles on somebody else's car!